AbhilashDubbaka/sql-tableau-analysis-tasks/README.md

 This repo contains the outputs of several tasks that I completed as part of an Udemy course to further improve my data querying, analysis and visualisation skills.
 Although the Udemy course, "SQL - MySQL for Data Analytics and Business Intelligence", uses MySQL, I have used PostgreSQL for my analysis and Tableau for the data visualisation.

-Each task is explained below followed by the SQL query to wrangle the data, in order to answer the posed question and for data visualisation.
+Each task is explained below followed by the SQL query to retrieve the relevant dataset from the database, in order to answer the posed question and for data visualisation.

 Feel free to download and run the [employees_mod_postgresql.sql](employees_mod_postgresql.sql) file to create the database and its records.
 Note that this data is modified from the original MySQL Employee Sample Database.
-The other SQL files contain the same SQL queries as outlined below and the CSV files are the outputs of the queries, which are used for visualisation in Tableau.
+The other SQL files contain the same SQL queries as outlined below and the CSV files are the outputs of the queries, which are used to create understandable visualisations in Tableau.
 A screenshot of the data visualisation dashboard in Tableau is shown below and the interactive dashboard can be found at [Tableau Public](https://public.tableau.com/views/SQLTasks_15969830555650/Dashboard1?:language=en&:display_count=y&publish=yes&:origin=viz_share_link).

 [![Tableau Dashboard](Tableau_Dashboard.png "Tableau Dashboard")](https://public.tableau.com/views/SQLTasks_15969830555650/Dashboard1?:language=en&:display_count=y&publish=yes&:origin=viz_share_link)